Community, State, and National Resources

 DMH offers comprehensive and up-to-date recovery information, links, and resources created by young adults for young adults.

-Here are other links for young adults in recovery:
+Here is another link for young adults in recovery:

 Young Adult Councils - meetings